 - To verify your identity, you need IDNow and a webcam.

 Silver, a category whose status appears to be pending, requires a mobile-number fuelled verification process.
 Bronze has a mobile-number fuelled verification process.
-Starter account has an email-driven verification process.
+The starter account has an email-driven verification process.